akash-network/docs/econ/03-incentives.md

 ### Take mining compensation and spindown

-When the node spins down, the miner doesn't extend the time for end of staking $t_1$, and the compensation is constantly decreasing as the time left to unlock becomes smaller and smaller, effectively decreasing $\gamma$ gradually towards $0.5$.
+When the node spins down, the staker doesn't extend the time for end of staking $t_1$, and the compensation is constantly decreasing as the time left to unlock becomes smaller and smaller, effectively decreasing $\gamma$ gradually towards $0.5$.
 That's the default behavior.
-To avoid that, the miner should set $t_1$ large enough, or increase $t_1$ periodically.
+To avoid that, the staker should set $t_1$ large enough, or increase $t_1$ periodically.

 ### FAQ